Contents hide

 Example: They sent us a list of goods imported by that firm.

-Example: The large building being built in our street is a new school.
+Example: The large building being built on our street is a new school.

-Here, being built in our street is a past participle passive clause indicating that the building is currently under construction.
+Here, being built on our street is a past participle passive clause indicating that the building is currently under construction.

 In each case, the past participle in the passive voice adds valuable information to the sentence, either by modifying nouns, expressing typical actions, or indicating actions happening in the present time.